-Weekly curbside pickup of yard waste will resume Monday, April 3, 2017.
+Regular weekly curbside pickup of compost will resume on April 2, 2018.

 Please place your compost barrels and/or bags by the curb by 7:00am the morning of your regular weekly trash pickup.

 Compost consists of leaves and brush.
 If using barrels to dispose of yard waste the barrel must be clearly marked "COMPOST".
 It is preferable for the compost to be stored in bags, but barrels are acceptable.
 Paper and household trash or garbage are not allowed.
 If you have any questions, please don't hesitate to call us at 401-253-8877.

 Yard waste can be brought to the Compost Facility at the landfill at no cost to residents, Monday - Friday 8 a.m. to 3 p.m. and Saturday, 8 a.m. to 11:30 a.m.

 Additionally, the Compost Department provides free compost for residents that can be used on lawns or gardens.
 There are two kinds of compost available:

 Biosolids compost created from a combination of the by-product of the treatment plant (sludge) and yard waste